-“Firefighters get exposed to a lot of volatile, heavy metals,” says Mary Reid, MSPH, PhD, Director of Cancer Screening and Survivorship at Roswell Park Cancer Institute.
+“Firefighters get exposed to a lot of volatile, heavy metals,” says Mary Reid, MSPH, PhD, Director of Cancer Screening and Survivorship at Roswell Park Comprehensive Cancer Center.
 “Things like asbestos get burned in those old houses.
 When they’re running into a fire in a house or an old factory or deserted storage building, they don’t know what’s in there, and that’s where a lot of the risk comes in.”

 Even if they use a mask and other protective gear, they aren’t fully protected, says Dr. Reid.
 “Their lungs still exhibit an inflammatory state when they run into a fire.”
 Residue also collects on their gear, which has to be washed off after every fire, and the same residue can get under the gear and onto their skin.

 While lung cancer might seem the most obvious risk from working in smoky environments, it’s not the only one, Dr. Reid points out.
 “Firefighters have an increased risk of kidney cancer, for example — that’s one of the early ones to emerge, because everything’s filtered through the kidneys — and some of the liquid tumors [leukemia, lymphoma, multiple myeloma].”
 They’re also at risk for cancers of the brain, stomach, esophagus, bladder, colon, rectum, prostate, and testes.